UKGovernmentBEIS/beis-business-energy-efficiency-sme-alpha/README.md

 ```
 * Create a file named `.env` at the root of the project to store your API credentials (your username and API key from step 2) and other configuration.
 The contents of the file should look like:
 ```
+# The username and password that you used to register with Open Data Communities in step 2.
 ODC_USERNAME = your.name@softwire.com
 ODC_PASSWORD = yourapikey

+# Use dummy recommendations when real ones don't exist for a property.
 USE_DUMMY_RECOMMENDATIONS = yes
 ```
 * Run the `start` task to launch the site in development mode.